-Since being discovered, the sheet music has been on display at several Titanic exhibits, most recently in Atlanta, Georgia.
+Since being discovered, the artifact has been on display at several Titanic exhibits, most recently in Atlanta, Georgia.

 A letter written on Titanic stationary the day before the ship sank

 "It is the only letter written on Titanic stationery to have actually survived going into the North Atlantic," Andrew Aldridge, an auctioneer and valuer at the U.K. auction house Henry Aldridge and Son, told History.
-In 2014, the auction house sold the letter for $166,000.
+In 2014, the auction house sold the Titanic artifact for $166,000.

 A pocket watch stuck at the time the ship sank

-The pocket watch of one of the Titanic's victims was also found in the wreckage.
+The pocket watch of one of the ship's victims was another artifact found in the Titanic wreckage.
 As reported by The Telegraph, the rusty watch was owned by passenger John Chapman, who was traveling with his wife, Lizzie.
 What makes this so unique is the fact that it's literally frozen in time.
-The artifact is stuck at 1:45 a.m., which is around the time the ship became submerged under water.
+The watch is stuck at 1:45 a.m., which is around the time the ship became submerged under water.